refuel-ai/autolabel/README.md

         "delimiter": ","
     },
     "prompt": {
-        "task_guidelines": "You are an expert at analyzing the sentiment of moview reviews.
+        "task_guidelines": "You are an expert at analyzing the sentiment of movie reviews.
 Your job is to classify the provided movie review into one of the following labels: {labels}", "labels": [
             "positive",
             "negative",